pallets/flask/docs/patterns/sqlalchemy.rst

 Many people prefer `SQLAlchemy`_ for database access.
 In this case it's encouraged to use a package instead of a module for your flask application and drop the models into a separate module (:ref:`larger-applications`).
-Although that is not necessary but makes a lot of sense.
+While that is not necessary, it makes a lot of sense.

 There are three very common ways to use SQLAlchemy.
 I will outline each of them here: